jamesknelson/create-react-app/README.md

 While create-react-app 1 allowed for slight modifications to configuration through [react-app-rewired](https://github.com/timarney/react-app-rewired), this wasn't supported by the create-react-app team itself.

-With create-react-app 2, official support was added for some extensions through [babel-loader](https://github.com/babel/babel-loader).
-In fact, it's possible to get some form of MDX support with babel-loader, through the [mdx.macro](https://www.npmjs.com/package/mdx.macro) package (by yours truly).
+With create-react-app 2, official support was added for some extensions through [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros).
+In fact, it's possible to get some form of MDX support with babel-plugin-macros, through the [mdx.macro](https://www.npmjs.com/package/mdx.macro) package (by yours truly).
 However, this package has a [major drawback](https://github.com/facebook/create-react-app/issues/5580): you'll need to manually restart the server each time you change an .mdx file.

-In order to implement proper MDX support through babel-loader, babel itself will need a [new feature](https://github.com/babel/babel/issues/8497).
+In order to implement proper MDX support through babel-plugin-macros, babel itself will need a [new feature](https://github.com/babel/babel/issues/8497).
 And until this feature is added, the next best (and far easier) solution is this fork.

 ## What this fork changes